OpenSportSim/Editor/README.md

-# MapEditor
+# Editor
-Map editor for OpenSportSim Engine
+A standard editor for the OpenSportSim platform